openvinotoolkit/openvino/docs/notebooks/segmind-vegart-with-output.rst

 TaskManager
 `documentation <https://huggingface.co/docs/optimum/exporters/task_manager>`__.

-Additionally, you can specify weights compression ``--fp16`` for the compression model to FP16 and ``--int8`` for the compression model to INT8.
-Please note, that for INT8, it is necessary to install nncf.
+Additionally, you can specify weights compression ``--weight-format`` for the model compression.
+Please note, that for INT8/INT4, it is necessary to install nncf.

 Full list of supported arguments available via ``--help`` For more details and examples of usage, please check `optimum